celestiaorg/CIPs/cips/cip-18.md

 The scope of this work is a code audit of the Product written in Go, with a particular attention to safe implementation of hashing, randomness generation, protocol verification, and potential for misuse and leakage of secrets.
 The client has noted that constant-time analysis of the Product is out of scope of this audit.
 The target of the audit was the cryptographic code related to the elliptic curves BLS12- 381 and BN254 at https://github.com/ConsenSys/gnark-crypto.
 The BN254 curve is also named alt_bn128 in different context [6].
 We audited the commit number: 450e0206211eea38bbb5b5ffddf262efe65bd011 of the repository/
 ```

-The Audit scope required to deploy GNARK on celestia would require auditing the BLS-12-377 implementation, the GROTH16 verifier and PLONK verifier.
+The Audit scope required to deploy GNARK on Celestia would require auditing the BLS-12-377 implementation, the GROTH16 verifier and PLONK verifier.

 Production deployment should be blocked until such an audit is completed.
 ## Copyright